 Women Who Lead the Way in International Disaster Response

 March 8th is International Women’s Day, a day to celebrate the achievements of women around the world.
 This year, we’re highlighting some of the women who are making a difference in the international humanitarian community.
-Whether they are leading our Ebola disaster strategy at D.C. headquarters, mobilizing disaster activities in Afghanistan, managing supply chains in East Africa, improving communities in Ethiopia, or tackling malnutrition in Haiti, these women are transforming the way we respond to disasters across the globe.
+Whether they are leading our Ebola disaster strategy at D.C. headquarters, mobilizing disaster activities in Afghanistan, managing supply chains in Kenya, or improving communities in Ethiopia, these women are transforming the way we respond to disasters across the globe.
 Take a moment and get to know a few of our best.

 As the manager of USAID’s Ebola Response Management Team for the Democratic Republic of the Congo (DRC), Cara Christie has her hands full leading a team of more than 15 people who are working to help contain the second largest Ebola outbreak in history.